chantysothy/newsiebot/README.md

 # newsiebot
 A simple bot that announces when articles are published

+Currently supports these sites:

-Right now, it's hardcoding Science of Us colors, but we can change that later.
+* Science of Us
+* Select All

 ## Usage